 • Price-per-square-foot stability in premium and emerging neighborhoods.

-In summary, the Washington, D.C real estate market in 2025 maintains a position of cautious strength.
-While price growth is modest, supply constraints and consistent demand provide a solid foundation for both end-users and investors aiming for long-term stability and value appreciation.
+The Washington, D.C. real estate market in 2026 holds a position of cautious strength.
+Price growth is modest, but supply constraints and consistent demand provide a solid foundation for both end-users and investors targeting long-term stability.
+If you’re in it for the right reasons and the right timeframe, this market still makes sense.

 Washington D.C.
 Real Estate Market 2